Carlo Gambino

 Carlo Gambino (/it/; August 24, 1902 (Note: August 24, 1902, is a birth date most commonly used, however, September 1, 1902, is a birth date that has also been cited.) – October 15, 1976) was a Sicilian crime boss who was the leader and namesake of the Gambino crime family of New York City.
 Following the Apalachin Meeting in 1957, and the imprisonment of Vito Genovese in 1959, Gambino took over the Commission of the American Mafia and played a powerful role in organized crime until his death from a heart attack in 1976.
-During a criminal career that spanned over fifty years, Gambino served only twenty-two months in prison for a tax evasion charge in 1937.
+During a criminal career that spanned over fifty years, Gambino served only twenty-two months in prison, for a tax evasion charge in 1937.

 Early life and family

 Carlo Gambino was born in Palermo, Sicily, Italy, on August 24, 1902, to a family that belonged to the Sicilian Mafia from the Passo di Rigano neighborhood.
-He had two brothers: Gaspare, who was not involved with the Mafia, and Paolo, who was a part of what would become the Gambino crime family.
+He had two brothers: Gaspare, who was not involved with the Mafia; and Paolo, who was a part of what would become the Gambino crime family.
 His parents were Italian immigrants Tommaso Gambino and Felice Castellano.

 Gambino entered the United States on December 23, 1921, at Norfolk, Virginia, as a stowaway on the SS Vincenzo Florio.
 He made his way to New York City to join his cousins, the Castellanos, and worked for a small trucking firm owned by their family.
-Gambino later moved to a modest house located at 2230 Ocean Parkway in Brooklyn; his Long Island residence, located at 34 Club Drive in Massapequa, New York, served as his summer home.
+Gambino later moved to a modest house located at 2230 Ocean Parkway in Brooklyn; his Long Island residence, located at 34 Club Drive in Massapequa, served as his summer home.
 The two-story brick house, surrounded by a low fence with marble statues on the front lawn, was at the end of a cul-de-sac in Harbor Green Estates, overlooking the South Oyster Bay.

-In, Gambino married one of his cousins, Catherine Castellano, sister of future Gambino family boss Paul Castellano.
+Gambino married one of his cousins, Catherine Castellano, sister of future Gambino family boss Paul Castellano.
 They raised four children – sons Thomas, Joseph (March 28, 1936 – February 20, 2020) and Carlo Jr. (1934–2019) and a daughter, Phyllis Gambino Sinatra (September 22, 1927 – February 19, 2007).